Iroquoian languages

-The Iroquoian languages (/en/) or Ogwehoweh languages are a language family of indigenous peoples of North America.
+The Iroquoian languages (/en/, irr-ə-KWOY-ən), occasionally referred to as the Ogwehoweh languages, are a family of indigenous languages of North America.
 They are known for their general lack of labial consonants.
 The Iroquoian languages are polysynthetic and head-marking.

 As of 2020, almost all surviving Iroquoian languages are severely or critically endangered, with some languages having only a few elderly speakers remaining.
-The two languages with the most speakers, Mohawk (Kenien'kéha) in New York and Canada, and Cherokee in Oklahoma and North Carolina, are spoken by less than 10% of the populations of their nations.
+The two languages with the most speakers, Mohawk (Kanienʼkéha) in New York and Canada, and Cherokee in Oklahoma and North Carolina, are spoken by fewer than 10% of the populations of their nations.